sararst/portfolio/README.md

 - **[Use a Pre-trained Image Classifier to Identify Dog Breeds](https://github.com/sararst/Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds)**: Determined which image classification algorithm worked the "best" on classifying images as "dogs" or "not dogs".
 - **[Constrained and Unconstrained Optimization](https://github.com/sararst/Numerical-optimization-for-large-scale-problems)**: Analysis of optimization techniques for numerical problems

-## Professional Experience
-### Data Scientist
-**Politecnico di Torino, Remote**
-2024 - Ongoing
-- Analyzed data for the CALOS department (Campus: Logistics and Sustainability).
-- Preprocessed data and generated detailed reports.
-- Collaborated with team members to enhance data-driven decision-making processes.

-### PCTO scholarship holder
-**Politecnico di Torino, Remote and On-site**
-March 2024 - May 2024
-- Supported the educational activities of the "Ingegneria Informatica è creatività" program, divided in 4 modules: Data Science, Design and Impact of Software, Mobile Applications, and Internet of Things, and aimed at promoting computer engineering to secondary school female students, emphasizing it as a neutral discipline, free from gender stereotypes.
-- Prepared materials for the final challenge, which involved proposing and developing a tiny sorter using Teachable Machines and Arduino.
-- Contributed to the program's goal of enhancing problem-solving skills and creativity among students through hands-on learning experiences.

-### Mathematics Tutor
-**GoStudent, Remote**
-2022 - Ongoing
-- Tutored students in mathematical analysis and linear algebra.
-- Applied analytical concepts to assist students in maximizing their potential in mathematical sciences.

-### WeAreHere Mentor
-**Politecnico di Torino, Remote and On-site, Torino, Italy**
-2022 - Ongoing
-- Mentored female bachelor’s students, providing guidance and support to enhance their academic careers in STEM fields.
-- Organized social and informative events, contributing to the mission of promoting diversity and inclusivity.

-### Ambassador
-**Reply, Remote and On-site, Torino, Italy**
-2022 - Ongoing
-- Worked in teams to achieve goals and complete tasks, emphasizing effective teamwork.
-- Helped to create a bond between students and the company.
-- Networked with other Ambassadors and employees.

-### Teaching Assistant of Linear Algebra
-**Politecnico di Torino, Torino, Italy**
-March 2022 - July 2022
-- Demonstrated teaching ability in linear algebra and geometry to first-year bachelor’s students.
-- Successfully taught complex concepts, fostering a deep understanding of mathematical principles.

 ## Languages and Skills
 - **Languages**:
   Italian: Native